-Neither Unit4 or its Windows-based predecessor, CAMS, have, as yet, developed an LMS that will work in tandem.
+Neither Unit4 or its Windows-based predecessor, CAMS, has, as yet, developed an LMS that will work in tandem.

 The same is true of Jenzabar, PeopleSoft Campus, and CampusNexus.

-These student information systems, and ERPs, instead interface with 3rd party learning management systems through APIs.
+These student information systems and ERPs interface with 3rd party learning management systems through APIs.
 They also provide support to help bridge the gaps between their products and the learning management systems, but native integration is still elusive.

-Integrated LMS on the Salesforce cloud based platform is one of the only products at present that provides a CRM, LMS, and SIS as integrated suite of products.
+Integrated LMS on the Salesforce cloud-based platform is one of the only products at present that provides a CRM, LMS, and SIS as an integrated suite of products.

 The Good and Bad News